scio-labs/inkathon/README.md

 ### 1. Project Name

-There are multiple places where you need to insert your very own project name & identifier.
+There are multiple places where you need to insert your project's name and identifier.
 Most of these occurrences are highlighted with a `/* TODO */` comment in the code.
 You can easily replace them one by one by installing the [`todo-tree`](https://marketplace.visualstudio.com/items?itemName=gruntfuggly.todo-tree) plugin.

 Additionally, there are the following un-highlighted occurrences: